 Another hurdle may be that a person with a bad credit history is not eligible for formal loans or leasing options.

 The loans from the Forward Enterprise Fund are unsecured.
-This means that there is nothing that the investor can have ‘security’ over – such as building or asset – that should you be unable to keep up with repayments they would have a claim over.
-Plus, remember that the loans offer a 15% grant contribution that is not repayable and a 1 year capital and interest repayment holiday.
+This means that there is nothing that the investor can have ‘security’ over – such as building or asset – should you be unable to keep up with repayments they would have a claim over.
+Plus, remember that the loans offer up to 15% in terms of a grant contribution that is not repayable plus a 1 year capital and interest repayment holiday.

 What is important is paid, regular and contracted work.
-We are flexible with the form; Full-time or part-time employments, as well as engagement of more freelancers or hourly workers in the business can qualify an applicant.
+We are flexible with the form; full-time or part-time employment, as well as engagement of more freelancers or hourly workers in the business can qualify an applicant.

 Ex-offenders and people in recovery from addiction are the two groups mainstream employers are least likely to recruit.
 Yet having a job can bring independence and self-respect, and is the single most effective factor in reducing the risk of re-offending.